CHRIST THE DELIVERER: TWO (EXCERPT OF BEHOLD MY SERVANT!)

-("Christ the Deliverer: Two" is taken from Behold My Servant!, copyright Š 2011 Trumpet Ministries, found in the Kindle Library)
+“Christ the Deliverer: Two” is taken from Behold My Servant!, copyright © 2011 Trumpet Ministries

-In multiplying I will multiply thy seed as the stars of the heaven and as the sand that is on the sea shore.
+- In multiplying I will multiply your seed as the stars of the heaven and as the sand that is on the sea shore.

-In thy seed shall all the nations of the earth be blessed; because thou hast obeyed my voice (see Genesis 22:17,18).
+- In your seed shall all the nations of the earth be blessed, because you have obeyed my voice (see Genesis 22:17,18).

 Three concepts are embodied here: